ckan/awesome-ckan/README.md

 | [Harvest](https://github.com/ckan/ckanext-harvest) | This extension provides a common harvesting framework for ckan extensions and adds a CLI and a WUI to CKAN to manage harvesting sources and jobs.
 | [Spatial](https://github.com/ckan/ckanext-spatial) | This extension contains plugins that add geospatial capabilities to CKAN.
 | [Realtime](https://github.com/alexandrainst/ckanext-realtime) | CKAN plugin which makes your CKAN site into a Realtime Data Portal.
-| [Dataspatial](https://github.com/NaturalHistoryMuseum/ckanext-dataspatial) | Dataspatial is a Ckan extension to provide geospatial awareness of datastore data.
 | [Request Data](https://github.com/ViderumGlobal/ckanext-requestdata) | This extension introduces a new type of dataset in which access to data is by request.
 | [Organization Portals](https://github.com/ViderumGlobal/ckanext-orgportals) | CKAN extension for creating organization portals.
 | [Data Solr](https://github.com/NaturalHistoryMuseum/ckanext-datasolr) | Datasolr is a Ckan extension to use Solr for datastore queries.